PhilLaser/4chan_dl/README.md

 Usage: 4chan_dl.py \<ThreadURL> <path_where_to_store_the_files>

-Passing '-h' or '--help' as first argument, the usage message gets displayed.
+Passing '-h' or '--help' as first argument prints the usage message.